-Audit & Sanctions
+Audits & Sanctions

-The 340B statute (Statute) requires Covered Entities to permit audits by the Secretary of HHS (Secretary) and manufacturers.29 There have been very few manufacturers exercise this right; but in response to the Office of Inspector General's (OIG) report, HHS (through HRSA) has recently stepped up its audit efforts.30 Thus, the likelihood that a Covered Entity will be audited has increased, especially for those with a high number of outpatient facilities or contract pharmacies, a high volume of 340B purchases, or a complex 340B Program.
+The 340B statute requires covered entities to permit audits by the Secretary of HHS and manufacturers.29 There have been very few manufacturers to exercise this right, but in response to the Office of Inspector General's (OIG) report, HHS (through HRSA) has recently stepped up its audit efforts.30 Thus, the likelihood that a covered entity will be audited has increased, especially for those with a high number of outpatient facilities or contract pharmacies, a high volume of 340B purchases, or a complex 340B program.

-The Statute also imposes sanctions on Covered Entities for certain violations.
-If the Secretary finds, after an audit (and after notice and hearing) that a Covered Entity has received duplicate discounts or has sold or transferred covered drugs to an individual who is not an eligible patient (ineligible patient), the Covered Entity will be liable to the applicable manufacturer for the amount of the price reduction.31 If the Secretary finds that a Covered Entity's sale or transfer of covered drugs to an ineligible patient was done "knowingly or intentionally," the Covered Entity will also be liable to the manufacturer for interest on the amount of the price reduction.
-If the Secretary finds that the sale or transfer to ineligible patients was systematic and egregious (in addition to knowing and intentional), the Secretary can remove the Covered Entity from the Program and is also authorized to refer such violations to the U.S. Food and Drug Administration (FDA), the OIG of HHS, "or other Federal agencies for consideration of appropriate action under other Federal statutes."
-32
+The statute also imposes sanctions on covered entities for certain violations.
+If the Secretary finds, after an audit (and after notice and hearing), that a covered entity is in violation of the prohibition against duplicate discounts or has sold or transferred covered drugs to an individual who is not an eligible patient, the covered entity will be liable to the applicable manufacturer for the amount of the price reduction.31 If the Secretary finds that a covered entity's sale or transfer of covered drugs to an ineligible patient was done "knowingly or intentionally," the covered entity also will be liable to the manufacturer for interest on the amount of the price reduction.
+If the Secretary finds that the sale or transfer to ineligible patients was systematic and egregious (in addition to knowing and intentional), the Secretary can remove the covered entity from the program and also is authorized to refer such violations to the U.S. Food and Drug Administration, the OIG of HHS, "or other Federal agencies for consideration of appropriate action under other Federal statutes."32